What Is Firmographic Data?

 Demandbase

-Demandbase combines firmographic data with account intelligence and advertising capabilities for account-based marketing.
-The platform identifies companies visiting your website and tracks engagement across digital channels.
+Demandbase combines firmographic data with account intelligence and advertising capabilities designed for account-based marketing programs.
+The platform identifies companies visiting your website and tracks engagement across digital channels, connecting anonymous traffic to named accounts.

-Integration with marketing automation, CRM, and sales engagement tools orchestrates ABM programs.
-Account scoring models combine firmographic fit, intent signals, and engagement data to prioritize outreach.
-Website personalization features customize content based on visitor company attributes.
+Integration with marketing automation, CRM, and sales engagement tools orchestrates ABM programs across channels.
+Account scoring models combine firmographic fit, intent signals, and engagement data.
+Website personalization features customize content based on visitor company attributes in real time.

 Website visitor identification